devyanirastogi/devyanirastogi/README.md

 Hi!

 I'm Devyani, a MS in Applied Data Science student at the University of Chicago.
 I graduated from NYU in May 2024 with a major in Economics and a double minor in Data Science and Business.
-I have also spent time building things for the United Nations before starting my program at UChicago.
 Most of my work lives at the intersection of NLP, messy real-world data, and the gap between "technically works" and "actually useful."
+Before starting my program at UChicago, I spent time building solutions for the United Nations, during my internship there.

 I'm particularly interested in how language models can make dense institutional knowledge more accessible and in building pipelines that hold up under production constraints, not just on clean datasets.